Russia Public Announcement

 Issued by US Department of State

-The north Caucasus region is of special concern.
-Due to continued civil and political unrest throughout much of the Caucasus region, the department of state already warns u.s. citizens against travel to Chechnya and all areas that border it: North Ossetia, Ingushetia, Dagestan, Stavropol, Karachayevo-Cherkessiya and Kabardino-Balkariya.
-United states government personnel are generally prohibited from traveling to these areas, and American citizens residing in these areas should depart immediately as the safety of Americans and other foreigners cannot be effectively guaranteed.
+Due to continued civil and political unrest throughout much of the Caucasus region, the Department of State already warns U.S. citizens against travel to Chechnya and all areas that border it: North Sestina, Ingushetia, Dagestan, Stavropoulos, Karachayevo-Cherkessiya and Kabardino-Balkariya.
+United states government personnel are prohibited from traveling to these areas, and American citizens residing in these areas should depart immediately as the safety of Americans and other foreigners cannot be effectively guaranteed.

-American citizens living in Russia or traveling there for even a few days are strongly urged to register with the embassy or nearest consulate general.
+American citizens living in Russia or traveling there are strongly urged to register with the embassy or nearest consulate general.
 Registration will allow the embassy to provide direct information on the security situation as necessary.
-Registration is done on-line and can be done in advance of travel.
-Information on registering can be found at the embassy web www.usembassy.ru or at the department of state's consular affairs website: http://travel.state.gov/travel/tips/registration/registration_1186 .html.
+Information on registering with the embassy can be found at the embassy web http://www.usembassy.ru or at the Department of State's Consular Affairs website: http://travel.state.gov/travel/abroad_registration.html

-As the department continues to develop information on any potential security threats to U.S. citizens overseas, it shares credible threat information through its consular information program documents, available on the Internet at http://travel.state.gov .
-In addition to information on the Internet, travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the u.s. or outside the U.S. and Canada on a regular toll line at 1-202-501-4444.
+As the Department continues to develop information on any potential security threats to U.S. citizens overseas, it shares credible threat information through its Consular Information Program documents, available on the Internet at http://travel.state.gov.
+In addition to information on the Internet, travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the U.S. or outside the U.S. and Canada on a regular toll line at 1-317-472-2328.